Tushar292004/Python_QR_Genarator/README.md

 2 : Open a integrated terminal from vs code for the following program and execute this command : " pip install qrcode[pil] " .

-3 : After succesfully installing qrcode package from pip you can execute th3e program .
+3 : After succesfully installing qrcode package from pip you can execute the program .

 This program is independent to use , you can use it in your own software and projects.